-From bronze altarpieces to palace pillars to historic men’s masks, the growing MFA collection of African and Pacific art includes masterpieces from the 16th to 20th centuries.
-These collections are the newest addition to the MFA’s world-class holdings, and include significant artworks in abstract and realistic styles.
+From shrine figures to palace pillars to historic men’s masks, the MFA’s department of African and Oceanic art includes important works from the 16th to 21st century that span two continents.
+These collections are the newest additions to the MFA’s world-class holdings and adhere to the Museum’s provenance policies.

-The African galleries include bronze altarpieces, palace plaques, and regalia from the Kingdom of Benin, in present-day Nigeria.
-The Benin bronzes stand as one of the most celebrated traditions on the continent.
+The collection of African art includes bronze altarpieces, relief plaques, and regalia from the Kingdom of Benin, in present-day Nigeria.
+The Benin bronzes stand as one of the most celebrated traditions on the continent; they are also the subject of global debate.
+In the MFA’s Benin Kingdom Gallery, the bronzes are presented in collaboration with the Coalition of Committed Benin Community Organizations, an organization selected by the late Oba, or king, Erediauwa (r.
+1979–2016) to work with the Museum on the palace’s behalf.
 Fine Yoruba sculptures, also from royal courts in Nigeria, include pieces by master artists Olowe of Ise and Agbonbiofe.
-Decorative arts, including clothing, headrests, staffs, and tableware, introduce visitors to the art of everyday life during the late 19th to the early 20th centuries.
-Masks and artworks used in dance give a glimpse into the multi-media performance art tradition of masquerade.
+Decorative arts, including clothing, headrests, staffs, and tableware, introduce visitors to the art of everyday life during the late 19th and early 20th centuries.
+Masks and artworks used in dance give a glimpse into the multimedia performance art tradition of masquerade.
 A collection of metalwork, from anklets and necklaces to sculptural knives and swords, lies at the intersection of art and function.

-The newly installed Art of the Pacific gallery includes art traditions stretching from Indonesia to New Zealand and Hawaii.
+The MFA’s Oceanic collection includes works reflecting traditions that stretch from Indonesia to New Zealand and Hawaii.
 Three guardian figures from Borneo are the highlight of the Museum’s collection of commemorative sculpture.
-A Maori funnel, used to feed a chief during the sacred and physically challenging process of tattooing, is one of the Museum’s best pieces.
-Striking masks, including the first kakaparaga funerary mask collected by a museum, invite the visitor to consider art that moves.
-Arts of the late 20th century are also included in the gallery.
-Man with Rooster, by Fernando Cueto Amorsolo, is one of the only paintings exhibited in the United States by this master of Filipino modernism.
+A Maori funnel, used to feed a chief during the sacred and physically challenging process of tattooing, is one of the Museum’s finest pieces, admired for the complex decorative patterns carved skillfully into its surface.
+The first kakaparaga funerary mask to have left Papua New Guinea, one of many striking masks in the collection, invites visitors to consider the movement of art objects through the world—especially the problematic history of trade and exchange that brought this and similar pieces to the United States.
+Arts of the late 20th century are also represented in the collection.
+Fernando Cueto Amorsolo’s Man with Rooster (1948), on view in the MFA’s Arts of the Pacific Gallery, is one of the only paintings by Amorsolo, a master of Filipino modernism, exhibited in the United States.